-One of the main reasons for creating APIs is to make them available to solution developers working in modern delivery environments.
+"One of the main reasons for creating APIs is to make them available to solution developers working in modern delivery environments.
+By enabling these developers to rapidly build new solutions that bring business to the company through APIs, innovation is greatly accelerated" One of the main reasons for creating APIs is to make them available to solution developers working in modern delivery environments.
 By enabling these developers to rapidly build new solutions that bring business to the company through APIs, innovation is greatly accelerated.
-Whether the work is done by third party developers or in-house departments, new solutions can be quickly brought on line, delivering new channels and ways for customers to buy.
-New revenue streams may be created by offering an innovative new solution to customers and consumers and companies can respond much more quickly to both new opportunities and threats.
+Whether the work is done by third party developers or inhouse departments, new solutions can be quickly brought on line, delivering new channels and ways for customers to buy.
+New revenue streams may be created by offering an innovative new solution to customers and companies can respond much more quickly to both new opportunities and threats.

 It is even possible that an API approach can mitigate the threat of disintermediation.
 By providing APIs to drive business activities as close as possible to the buyer, it reduces the risk of some other party getting into the gap and cutting the provider out.

 All these potential benefits support the crucial importance of the API model for mainframe users.